ifandelse/writing/techpro/web client storage options/post.md

         // other members, etc.
 	}, Monologue.prototype);

 First, we ask the user for permission to store persistent data (via `navigator.webkitPersistentStorage.requestQuota`).
 It's worth noting that most examples you'll find on the web today will use `window.webkitStorageInfo.requestQuota` for this.
 However, that has recently been deprecated in favor of the one used above.
 The first argument is the size we're requesting (5MB).
-Assuming the user is OK with this, our success handler (the second argument) will be invoked, with the size the user approved passed in as the callback arg.
+Assuming the user is OK with this, our success handler (the second argument) will be invoked, with the size the user approved passed in as the callback argument.

 Once we have the user's permission and the size they approved, we call `window.webkitRequestFileSystem` to request access to the file system.
-The first arg is the type of storage: `PERSISTENT` or `TEMPORARY`. `TEMPORARY` storage can be cleaned by the browser at any time, where `PERSISTENT` will only be cleared if the user explicitly does so.
-The third arg to `webkitRequestFileSystem` is the success callback.
+The first argument is the type of storage: `PERSISTENT` or `TEMPORARY`. `TEMPORARY` storage can be cleaned by the browser at any time, where `PERSISTENT` will only be cleared if the user explicitly does so.
+The third argument to `webkitRequestFileSystem` is the success callback.
 You can see that it receives a handle to the FileSystem via the `fs` argument.
 Inside our callback we're storing a reference to `fs` on our `storageContainer` and then we attempt to load any existing data for our example app.
 If no data exists, we populate the file system with our seed data and then load it up.

 ##Loading File System Data
 Our `storageContainer` has a `loadExistingPrefs` method that will load any existing band/artist preferences from a `data.json` file, if it exists: